Brain injury is caused by rotational acceleration.

 What surgeons say

-There is a common belief that bicycle helmets protect from permanent brain injury.
 This article reports from a surgeon who operates on cyclists:

 ” “The ones with brain swelling, that’s diffuse axonal injury, and that’s bad news” …